hannesdatta/course-dprep/content/docs/course/project/workplan.md

 ---
 weight: 10
-title: "Workplan"
+title: "Max"
 bookCollapseSection: true
 description: "What to do, when?
 Check out the workplan!"
 draft: false
 ---

-# Work plan
+# Max is amazing

 ## Deliverables